olly-styles/Multi-Camera-Trajectory-Forecasting/README.md

 <img src="mctf.jpg" width=50%>
 </p>

+## Changelog

+2020.05.01 - Initial dataset release

+2021.08.11 - Cleaned annotations, preprocessing new MCTF problems, more MCTF models, multi-target MCTF preprocessing.
+Updated annotations are avaiable upon dataset request, and new code is available in the our new repositry, [[Trajectory Tensors](https://github.com/olly-styles/Trajectory-Tensors)].

 ## Accessing WNMF
 If you are interested in downloading the WNMF dataset, please download a copy of our [[Release Agreement](https://github.com/olly-styles/Multi-Camera-Trajectory-Forecasting/blob/master/WNMF%20release%20agreement.pdf)].
 After reading the terms, fill in the information and send the completed agreement to the email address shown in the document.
 We will then send you the link and password to access the dataset.